 Sarah Osborne’s practice focuses on government contracts law and complex civil litigation.
-In her government contracts practice, Sarah counsels government contractors on a wide range of federal contracting matters, including compliance with the FAR, DFARS, and ITAR/EAR export regulations, intellectual property rights, and Small Business Administration programs.
-Sarah also regularly represents contractors in litigation, including Contract Disputes Act claims, prime/sub disputes, and the prosecution and defense of bid protests at the Government Accountability Office and the United States Court of Federal Claims.
-In addition to litigating procurement matters, Sarah defends manufacturers in product liability cases in both state and federal court.
+Sarah advises clients on a wide range of procurement and federal contracting matters, including compliance with the FAR, DFARS, and ITAR/EAR export regulations, intellectual property rights, Small Business Administration programs, state procurement law, and federal grant issues.
+Sarah regularly represents contractors in litigation, including Contract Disputes Act claims, prime/sub disputes, and the prosecution and defense of bid protests at the Government Accountability Office and the United States Court of Federal Claims.
+In addition to litigating procurement matters, she defends manufacturers in product liability cases in both state and federal court.

 Before attending law school, Sarah completed a leadership development program at a leading research and defense firm, gaining experience in government contract administration, product development, and bid proposals.
 Her industry experience and involvement helps her counsel clients through complex government contracting issues with an eye toward reaching practical, effective solutions.